 Beyond developing film in a classroom setting, film laboratory technicians usually need additional on-the-job training to further develop their skill sets.
 This training can be obtained through apprenticeships, internships and entry-level positions.
 Training usually centers on how to perform day-to-day tasks such as splicing or cutting film, recognizing different types of film, mixing chemicals, properly exposing negatives and enhancing images during the film development process to create certain desired effects.
 Similar to other artists, film laboratory technicians improve their skills and expertise through practice and exposure over time.

 When considering a career as a film laboratory technician, it's important to recognize that, according to the Motion Picture Editor's Guild, the evolution of digital technology has directly impacted the number of jobs available to film laboratory technicians.
-Although employment statistics specific to film laboratory technicians aren't collected, according to the U.S. Bureau of Labor Statistics (BLS), the job rate for the similar positions of photographic process workers and pressing machine operators was expected to experience an increase of just 5.6% from 2014-2024.
-The BLS also reported that the median salary for workers in these careers was $26,590 in 2015.
+Although employment statistics specific to film laboratory technicians aren't collected, according to the U.S. Bureau of Labor Statistics (BLS), the job rate for the similar positions of photographic process workers and pressing machine operators was expected to experience a rapid decline 2018-2028.
+The BLS also reported that the mean salary for workers in these careers was $34,910 in 2018.
 Individuals interested in working in motion picture post-production might also consider careers working as post-production editors or computer animation artists.